How to apply

 Here at North Wales Police we actively encourage all our staff and officers to use Welsh in their daily lives at work.

-Therefore we ask all new PCSO recruits to demonstrate basic skills in the Welsh language (level 2 competency).
+Therefore we ask all new PCSO recruits to demonstrate basic skills in the Welsh language.
+This is level 2 as shown below: